eriksjolund/podman-exit-status-docs/README.md

 ## Podman exit status in systemd service logs

-When __podman run__ is executed in a systemd service and terminates with a non-zero exit status code, __systemd__ will write the exit status code  the systemd journal log.
+When __podman run__ is executed in a systemd service and terminates with a non-zero exit status code, __systemd__ will write the exit status code to the systemd journal log.
 In addition to that __systemd__ appends a text annotation describing the specific exit status code.

 | podman exit status | systemd log annotation |